eternitywall/blog.eternitywall.com/_posts/2016-02-03-timestamping-hashes-on-the-blockchain.markdown

 ---
 layout:     post
-title:      "Timestamping hashes"
+title:      "Timestamping documents"
 subtitle:   "on the blockchain"
 author:     "Riccardo"
 ---

-## Timestamping hashes on the blockchain
+## Timestamping documents on the blockchain

 You can now hash documents and commit on the blockchain simply sending an email with attachments at: